Sentence List: Amounts

 Juliette Gordon Low was sick often while growing up and lost her hearing in her right ear.
 On her wedding day, rice went into her left ear and when the doctor tried to take it out, he punctured her eardrum.
 Then she was deaf in both ears.
 She founded the Girl Scouts when she was 51 years old because she wanted girls to have the same opportunities as boys.

 J-U-L-I-E-T-T-E G-O-R-D-O-N L-O-W SHE GREW-UP SICKLY RIGHT EAR DETERIORATE.
-LATER HER WEDDING R-I-C-E WENT-IN LEFT EAR DOCTOR TRY TAKE-OUT OOPS PUNCTURE EAR NOW DEAF BOTH EARS.
+LATER HER WEDDING R-I-C-E WENT-IN-THE-EAR LEFT EAR DOCTOR TRY EXTRACT OOPS PUNCTURE EAR NOW DEAF BOTH EARS.
 FUTURE AGE 51 SHE FOUNDED GIRL SCOUTS WHY?
 WANT GIRLS SAME BOYS.

 Matt Hamill is a Deaf wrestler.
 He won three NCAA National Championships, a silver and gold medal in the Deaflympics, and there is a movie about his life called “The Hammer.”

 M-A-T-T H-A-M-I-L-L HIMSELF DEAF WRESTLER.
-HE EXTENSIVE-LIST ACCOMPLISHMENTS 1 THREE N-C-A-A NATIONAL CHAMPIONSHIPS, 2 HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, 3 HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.
+HE LIST ACCOMPLISHMENTS ONE-OF-THREE THREE N-C-A-A NATIONAL CHAMPIONSHIPS, TWO-OF-THREE HE WON 1 SILVER MEDAL 1 GOLD MEDAL DEAFLYMPICS, THREE-OF-THREE HAVE MOVIE ABOUT HIS LIFE QUOTE “T-H-E H-A-M-M-E-R”.

 Phyllis Frelich was a deaf actress and famous for winning the 1980 Best Actress Tony Award for the play "Children of a Lesser God."